 When Samantha* first came to WIT, she was homeless.

-She had been in an abusive relationship with her wife for 5 years.
+She had been in an abusive relationship with her wife for five years.
 Samantha was defending herself against her wife's attack when the police were called.
 Because Samantha is a trans woman, the police assumed Samantha was the perpetrator, and she was arrested.

 Her wife obtained a Protection From Abuse (PFA) order and evicted Samantha from their shared home.
 Upon her release, she was instructed she could not go back to the only home she had, not to even collect her belongings.
 Samantha reached out for help to the few family members who had not turned their backs on her because of her identity.

 Her cousin gave her shelter for a little while, before telling Samantha that she didn't want "any drama" and asked her to leave.
 Samantha started reaching out to various shelters, and was turned away from the first few she called.
 People's voices changed, she said, once she disclosed that she was a trans woman.

 She began crying before she had even taken a seat

 A friend referred her to Women In Transition (WIT) to receive counseling services.
 She attended a Peer Support Group, despite worrying about the biases she would meet from other group members.
 She needed the support.

 At the end of her first group, she was surprised by the acceptance she had received The WIT counselor had made her feel welcome and supported.